 Since returning from Houston, Brad has made it his mission to not only provide somewhere to stay for those coming to Birmingham for medical treatment, but provide a sense of community and hope for the patient and their loved ones.
 Brad joined the Red Mountain Grace team in its early days and has worked tirelessly to support this ministry while serving as an ambassador of Christ to all of our patients, supporters and the entire Red Mountain Grace team - even through his ongoing battle with cancer.

-Red Mountain Grace currently has twelve apartments and services roughly 70 families annually.
+Red Mountain Grace currently has thirteen apartments and services roughly 70 families annually.
 While the impact we are making is great, the need is even greater.
 Every night, there still remains a 30-40 person wait list for lodging.

 We ask that you help keep Brad's passion alive, by considering donating towards his legacy.